danstutzman/objective-personality-corpora/tuesday-class-examples/README.md

 - `pip3 install youtube_transcript_api`
 - `python3 3-download-automatic-transcripts.py`
   - This will download only transcripts that don't already have a .json file

+## How to re-generate the 4-cropped-transcripts directory:

+- `python3 4-crop-transcripts.py`